kubernetes-sigs/node-feature-discovery/docs/usage/customization-guide.md

 ## NodeFeatureRule custom resource

-`NodeFeatureRule` objects provide an easy way to create vendor or application specific labels.
-It uses a flexible rule-based mechanism for creating labels based on node feature.
+`NodeFeatureRule` objects provide an easy way to create vendor or application specific labels and taints.
+It uses a flexible rule-based mechanism for creating labels and optionally taints based on node features.

 ### A NodeFeatureRule example